Practical money saving ways to prepare for baby, so that you can relax and enjoy your sweet little one once they are here!

 All of us want to be able to just relax and enjoy cuddling our new baby once they arrive- we’ve waited 9 long months to meet this amazing little person after all!
 But the reality is, even though you’ll hopefully have moments of being able to enjoy just snuggling your precious little one, babies take a lot of time and energy to take care of!
 In fact, I’ve been amazed with each of our three children just how much my life revolves around taking care of them those first several months.
 The good news is that with a little planning, you can prepare for your baby’s arrival and help make those first several months much less stressful!

-It’s been just a little over 3 months since we had our fourth child (we have one in Heaven), and I can’t stress enough how much planning ahead has helped alleviate my stress level and allowed me to enjoy these days as much as a busy, sleep deprived mom can.
+It’s been just a little over 3 months since we had our fourth child and I can’t stress enough how much planning ahead has helped alleviate my stress level and allowed me to enjoy these days as much as a busy, sleep deprived mom can.
 I’ve been so, so grateful for every single thing that I took the time to do to help make these days easier.
 The newborn stage passes so quickly and I knew that unless I was intentional in preparing beforehand, I would end up feeling frustrated that I wasn’t able to cuddle and enjoy my baby more!

 There were 7 things that I did to help prepare for our baby’s arrival.
 And if you want to be able to enjoy your newborn and cut down on your stress level, I’d recommend doing them too!